Unlock the value already in orbit

 ESA-backed, launching with OHB Hellas

 Monetise unused compute capacity.
-Third-party apps run safely on your satellite.
-New revenue streams without new hardware.
+Third-party apps run safely on your satellite with strong isolation.
+New revenue streams without launching new hardware.

 Read moreSee SpaceOS in Action